Russian-Swedish War 1590 — 1595

 Then the Swedes besieged the Kola prison and ravaged its surroundings, but could not take it.
 This was followed by new attacks.
 In August 1591, the Swedes devastated the Kemsky volost, approached the Sumy prison, besieged Coke.
 After a series of fierce battles, the Swedes were forced to retreat.
 In September 1591, a new Swedish squad led by S. Peterson crossed the border and destroyed the Sumy volost belonging to the Solovetsky Monastery.
 The Swedes laid siege to the Sumy jail, burned it down, but could not take it again.
 At the same time, the Swedish army led by Field Marshal K. Fleming launched an offensive in the Karelian direction.
 Swedish troops ravaged the outskirts of Pskov.

-Moscow, alarmed by the sharply increased activity of the enemy, sent troops to the Solovetsky Monastery under the command of the brothers Andrei and Gregory Volkonsky.
-The arrival of reinforcements allowed the Swedish troops to be ousted from the lands of the Russian North and to proceed to the raids on enemy territory.
-Russian troops crossed the border and destroyed the Swedish parishes Ola, Liinelu, Sig and others.
-In addition, in order to respond to the attack on Novgorod, Gdov and Pskov, the royal governors prepared a campaign against Vyborg.
-Russian army - 6 regiments, led by the princes F. I. Mstislavsky and F. M. Trubetskoy.
-6 January 1592, the Russian army withdrew from Novgorod, and 30 was in Vyborg.
-The advanced Russian units were attacked by Swedish troops that had left the fortress.
-After a fierce battle, the Swedes could not withstand the blow of the Yertoulny (advanced, reconnaissance) regiment, which was reinforced by archers and Cossack hundreds, and retreated.
+Moscow, alarmed by the sharply increased activity of the enemy, sent troops to the Solovetsky Monastery under the command of the brothers Andrei and Grigory Volkonsky.
+The arrival of reinforcements made it possible to displace the Swedish troops from the lands of the Russian North and move on to raids on enemy territory.
+Russian troops crossed the border and ravaged the Swedish volosts of Oloy, Liinelu, Sig and others.
+In addition, in order to respond to the attack on the Novgorod, Gdov and Pskov lands, the tsar's governors prepared a campaign against Vyborg.
+The Russian army - 6 regiments, was led by princes F. I. Mstislavsky and F. M. Trubetskoy.
+On January 6, 1592, the Russian army left Novgorod, and on the 30th was at Vyborg.
+The advanced Russian units were attacked by Swedish troops leaving the fortress.
+After a fierce battle, the Swedes could not withstand the attack of the Ertoulny (advanced, reconnaissance) regiment, which was reinforced by Streltsy and Cossack hundreds, and retreated.
 The Swedes suffered significant losses.
-The Russian army did not waste time on the siege of a powerful fortress, and a day later it moved on, ravaging the Vyborg district and then Kexholm.
-February 14 Russian army returned to their lands, capturing significant full and loot.
+The Russian army did not waste time besieging the powerful fortress and moved on the next day, devastating the area around Vyborg, and then Kexholm.
+On February 14, the Russian army returned to its lands, having captured significant captives and loot.

 Military operations affected the Russian North.
 In January, 1592, a campaign of G. Volkonsky, reinforced with artillery, marched from Sumy prison.
 Crossing the border, the Russian troops ravaged the Swedish border lands and returned safely.
 At the end of the summer of 1592, the Swedes launched another attack on the Sumy prison, but were defeated by G. Volkonsky.